turingschool-examples/robodoku_spec_harness/README.md

 The spec harness will provide the paths to puzzle source files as absolute paths (meaning full paths from the root of the filesystem).
-For this reason, you shoul not try to join or otherwise manipulate these paths.
+For this reason, you should not try to join or otherwise manipulate these paths.

 ### Note on output format